spahrenk/CV/SPA_CV.md

 *NA36 Experiment*
 Summer Student  (June-Aug., 1987\)

-* I assisted with installation of a time-projection chamber used in fixed-target experiments on an [SPS](https://home.cern/science/accelerators/super-proton-synchrotron) beamline.
+* I assisted with installation of a time-projection chamber used in an SPS collider experiment.

-* I procured and installed [FASTBUS](https://www.sciencedirect.com/science/article/pii/014193318690030X) data-acquisition electronics, and wrote a communications test program.
+* I procured and installed FASTBUS data-acquisition electronics, and wrote a test program.

 **Courses Instructed**